FreshRSS/documentation/en/docs/users/03_Main_view.md

 It is the easiest method.
 The only thing to do is clicking on the category title in the side panel.
 There is two special categories on top of that panel:

   * *Main feed* which displays only articles from feeds marked as available in that category
-  * *Favorites* which displays only articles marked as favorites
+  * *Favourites* which displays only articles marked as favourites

 ##By feed